Jan 09, 2023

 Multichannel presents your products on various channels and allows your customers to purchase them or otherwise communicate with you.
 You’ll collect data on what’s selling, when, and how quickly, but not on customer behavior and preferences.
 And while you’ll be able to see individual channel performance, you won’t be able to see how all the channels work together.

 Omnichannel retail is an integrated experience.
-Product and customer data is shared among channels so that buyers can be properly targeted, retargeted, and provided with seamless experiences that allow them to pick up where they left off, even if it was on a different channel.
+Data is shared between channels to target and retarget buyers, providing seamless experiences.
+Buyers can continue where they left off, even if it was on a different channel.
 Each interaction builds upon the last, fulfilling the customer’s needs as they progress through the buying journey.

 Essentially, omnichannel takes multiple channels and synchronizes them, while multichannel leaves them separated and siloed.
 Thus, all omnichannel eCommerce is multichannel, but not all multichannel is omnichannel.